pav0107/bookmark_manager/README.md

 I would like to add the site's address and title to bookmark manager
 ```

-### To set the database up from scratch
+### User story for deleting bookmarks

 ```
-Connect to psql
-Create the database using the psql command CREATE DATABASE bookmark_manager;
-Connect to the database using the pqsl command \c bookmark_manager;
-Run the query saved in db/migrations/01_create_bookmarks_table.sql
+As a user
+So that I can delete a website
+I would like to delete the site's address and title from bookmark manager
 ```

+To set up the database from scratch, do the following:

+1. Connect to psql, using the command psql postgres
+2. Create the database using the psql command CREATE DATABASE bookmark_manager;
+3. Connect to the database using the pqsl command \c bookmark_manager;
+4. Run the query just saved in the file 01_create_bookmarks_table.sql

+### To set the database up from scratch

+1. Connect to psql, using the command psql postgres
+2. Create the database using the psql command CREATE DATABASE bookmark_manager;
+3. Connect to the database using the pqsl command \c bookmark_manager;
+4. Run the query saved in db/migrations/01_create_bookmarks_table.sql